ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 However, the ABI was designed for L1 where a byte of calldata costs approximately the same as four arithmetic operations, not L2 where a byte of calldata costs more than a thousand arithmetic operations.
 For example, [here is an ERC-20 transfer transaction](https://kovan-optimistic.etherscan.io/tx/0x7ce4c144ebfce157b4de99d8ad53a352ae91b57b3fa06d8a1c79439df6bfa998).
-The call data is divided like this:
+The calldata is divided like this:

 | Section | Length | Bytes | Wasted bytes | Wasted gas | Necessary bytes | Necessary gas |
 | ------- | -----: | ----: | -----------: | ---------: | --------------: | ------------: |